wayveai/freedesktop-sdk/BOOTABLE_IMAGES.md

 The kernel should be passed as parameter to QEMU with `-kernel` and the initramfs with `-initrd`.
 Some parameter to the kernel need to be passed with `-append`.
-Here are the required kernel paramters.
+Here are the required kernel parameters.

 ```
 root=virtfs rootflags=trans=virtio,version=9p2000.L rw
 ```

-Because Dracut mounts 9p root named `virtfs`, this has to be used as mount tagfor the virtfs parameter, e.g. `-virtfs local,mount_tag=virtfs,path=<path>`.
+Because Dracut mounts 9p root named `virtfs`, this has to be used as mount tag for the virtfs parameter, e.g. `-virtfs local,mount_tag=virtfs,path=<path>`.

 It is possible to run the demo with `make run-vm`.